tylpk1216/WinGPT/README.md

 # WinGPT
 The tool dumps "GPT Header" and "GPT Partition Header" on Windows.

-It is written by pure C (C99) and Win32 API.
+It is written by pure C (C99).

 It can also check SSD 4K alignment.

+It can also be built on Ubuntu.

 ## How to build
 1. Download TDM-GCC-64.